-Below are some observations taken from interactions with our 103 banking and insurance members on broad modelling themes.
+Below are some observations taken from interactions with our 103 banking and insurance members on broad modelling themes, and what we heard last week...

-- High interest in capital models - Fundamentally it is still very useful to understand how much you could lose - 55 participants in our capital benchmarking study - We plan to run a model methodology study in 2022 focused on more about the philosophy of how the models are being built and the design decisions made - Innovation in models - Greater flexibility and innovation shackles of AMA are off and people are taking advantage - Use of wider set of data interest in using other inputs (e.g. KRI, RCSA data) - Interest in factor models (see ORX study) - Models that align better with risk management - Expectation that the modelling units (e.g. units of measure) have a correspondence to risk management - Focus on risk specific measurement from e.g. from regulators (e.g. BCBS measurement of crypto asset risk), or within the ORX Cyber Community - Increase in use of scenarios (we see this in CCAR and other stress tests)
+- High interest in capital models - Fundamentally it is still very useful - 55 participants in our capital benchmarking study We plan to run a model methodology study in 2022 focused on more about the philosophy of how the models are being built and the design decisions made - Innovation in models - Greater flexibility and innovation shackles of AMA are off and people are taking advantage - Use of wider set of data interest in using other inputs (e.g. KRI, RCSA data) - Interest in factor models (see ORX study) - Models that align better with risk management - Expectation that the modelling units (e.g. units of measure) have a correspondence to risk management - Introduction of time dependency (serial correlation) to make models more risk sensitive - Focus on risk specific measurement from e.g. from regulators (e.g. BCBS measurement of crypto asset risk), or within the ORX Cyber Community - Increase in use of scenarios (we see this in CCAR and other stress tests)